DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

    - If your character needs a rest to recharge their Energy Points or heal, this is played as an Epic event with either 3 cards for a short rest or 5 cards for a long rest.
-8. After a long rest, suffle your discard pile back into your deck.
+8. After a long rest, shuffle your discard pile back into your deck.
 9. If your group turns to violence to solve issues, the DM will announce the beginning of Combat, where you draw cards to determine turn order.
    - You can move (up to `MISSING` on a grid, if present) and take up to 2 actions, in